SteveMustanski/algorithms/README.md

 * recursiveBinarySearch.js - implements a binary search function that uses recursion to find the target within an array.
 * arrays.js - examples of common array operations.
 * linkedList.js - builds out an example of a linked list and common operations.
+* bogoSort.js - randomly reshuffles an array until it is sorted (probably the worst way to do a sort).

 ## Running the examples